heinzguenter/ESP8266-Captive-Portal/README.md

 Credits: [Spacehuhn](https://github.com/SpacehuhnTech) for inspiration on the Design of the dashboard, [adamff-dev](https://github.com/adamff-dev) for the idea and inspiration for parts of the code and [sankethj](https://github.com/sankethj) also for inspiration for parts of the code.

-## Libraries Used
-1. `ESP8266WiFi.h`: Provides functions for connecting to Wi-Fi networks.
-2. `DNSServer.h`: Implements a DNS server for DNS spoofing.
-3. `ESP8266WebServer.h`: Allows you to create a web server for handling HTTP requests.
-4. `EEPROM.h`: Provides functions for reading and writing data to the ESP8266's EEPROM.

 # Screenshots

 <h3>192.168.1.1/ Here the User gets informed that there is an "error" and puts in there Password.</h3>